telehash/telehash.github.io/v3/e3x/handshake.md

 When an `at` is received that is higher than one sent, new handshake message (or messages) must be returned with that matching highest `at` value in order to inform the sender that their handshake is confirmed.
 Upon receiving and confirming a new `at`, any pending channel packets that may have been waiting to send may be flushed/delivered.

 When first creating a handshake, the sender should make every effort to always choose a higher `at` than any they may have sent in the past.
-Most can just use local [epoch](http://en.wikipedia.org/wiki/Unix_time) as this value, but when not available (embedded systems) they should locally store the last sent `at` and always increase it.
-If an `at` is artifically inflated it may result in two endpoints being unable to exchange future handshakes.
+Most can just use local [32-bit epoch](http://en.wikipedia.org/wiki/Unix_time) as this value, but when not available (embedded systems) they should locally store the last sent `at` and always increase it.

+If the maximum `at` value is ever reached/used the two hashnames cannot send any more subsequent handshakes and will no longer be able to communicate, either side must generate a new hashname to start over.

 ## Routing Token